What People Are Saying About

 -- Arnold S. Trebach, Professor Emeritus, American University, founder of the Drug Policy Foundation, and former president of the International Antiprohibitionist League

 Author or co-author of numerous books including "The Great Drug War" and "Legalize It?
 Debating American Drug Policy".
-His latest work "Fatal Distraction: The War on Drugs in the Age of Islamic Terror" is now available.
+His latest work is "Fatal Distraction: The War on Drugs in the Age of Islamic Terror".
 Visit his website at www.trebach.com

--- Jack A. Cole, former NJ State Police narcotics officer, founding member and current Executive Director of Law Enforcement Against Prohibition (LEAP).
+-- Jack A. Cole, former NJ State Police narcotics officer, founding member and former Executive Director of Law Enforcement Against Prohibition (LEAP).
 Website

 "Brian Bennett's 'truth: the Anti-drugwar' is the best anti-drug war site on the net.
 It was the most useful resource I used in writing my book, "Lies, Damn Lies, and Drug War Statistics".
 Bennett, unlike the Office of National Drug Control Policy (ONDCP), is honest and transparent in his use of statistics -- ironically, the same statistics ONDCP manipulates and distorts to justify continuing the drug war.
 I recommend it to all people interested in the truth about America's drug war."